 The manual and automatic assessments form the ground-truth used to evaluate the effectiveness of all retrieval algorithms and systems.
 There is now the issue of selecting evaluation measures that reflect the users' search behavior.
 The measures should consider the relevant versions ranked ahead of the non-relevant and the dependency between redundant versions.
-It is certainly unpleasant for the user to see multiple versions of the same document in a results page.
+It is certainly unpleasant for an user to see multiple versions of the same document in a results page.
 If this is the case, the typical web archive user interface has associated to each result a link to show all versions of the respective document in a chronological view.

 We have two choices to model this dependency.
 The first, is to design or adopt a measure, such as α -nDCG, that penalizes the relevance of redundant versions [21].
 The second, is to use a standard measure after ignoring the redundant versions.
-We chose the second case, because it is: (1) preferable to use standard measures widely adopted within the community that were already thoroughly researched; (2) easier to optimize an IR system for one criteria, than for a bicriteria where relevance is traded-off with diversity.
+We chose the second case, because it is: (1) preferable to use standard measures widely adopted within the community that were already thoroughly researched; (2) easier to optimize an IR system for one objective, than for a biobjective where relevance is traded-off with diversity.
 Notice that, search result diversification is an NP-hard optimization problem [22].
-As a drawback, the WAIR systems should collapse these redundant versions before presenting the results to the users, as they already do.
+As a drawback, the WAIR systems should collapse these redundant versions before presenting the results to the users.
+However, this corresponds to the common behavior already implemented in the user interfaces of existent WAIR systems.

-Concluding, we promote diversity in search results by ignoring easily identifiable redundant versions and then, applying a standard evaluation measure.
+Concluding, we promote diversity in search results by ignoring easily identifiable redundant versions before applying a standard evaluation measure.
 Any measure that can make use of these relevance judgments can be used.
 However, these measures should have a maximum cut-off of k (e.g. nDCG@k), where k is the number of top ranked results assessed.
 Otherwise, if the number of WAIR systems is small, it is likely that a significant number of relevant versions will not be found beyond rank k and the results biased.